Financial worries

 If you pay by Standing Order: Once you know how much your new monthly payment will be and the date it takes effect, please contact your bank to update the amount you send us each month.
 You should use your mortgage account number as the reference number.
 You’ll find this on the letter we’ll send you.

-If you pay by Debit/Credit Card online: Once you know how much your new monthly payment will be and the date it takes effect, you must update the amount you pay by card each month.
-You should use your mortgage account number as the reference number.
+If you pay by Debit/Credit Card online: Once you know how much your new monthly payment will be and the date it takes effect, you should update the amount you pay by card each month.
+Make sure you use your mortgage account number as the reference number.
 You’ll find this on the letter we’ll send you.

 • What if I can’t afford an increase in my payments?